- 2019 -

 The Yucatan's hidden gem

-It might be only a 30 minute drive from one of the most famous attractions in Mexico (the ancient Mayan ruins at Chichen Itza), but the colonial town of Valladolid has somehow managed to stay off the established tourist trail.
+It might be only a 30 minute drive from one of the most famous attractions in Mexico (the ancient Mayan ruins at Chichen Itza), but the colonial town of Valladolid has somehow managed to stay off the established tourist trail, eclipsed by more famous destinations like Tulum and Cancun.
 But those who build in the time to soak up this magical village will soon come to wonder why it wasn't at the top of their list to begin with.
 From stunning Spanish colonial architecture to bustling markets, visitors to Valladolid will be spoiled for choice of activities.
-For a special treat, put on a swimsuit and head to one of the many blissful "cenotes" or underground swimming holes, that adorn the area.
+Here's a travel tip for you: For a special treat, put on a swimsuit and head to one of the many blissful "cenotes" or underground swimming holes, that adorn the area.

 ~ Judge's Take ~